ZiplEix/Cllogger/README.md

 # Clogger
-A logger lib in C
+A lite logger lib in C